MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/menus-and-context-menus.md

 - Are invoked by left-clicking (or an equivalent action, such as tapping with your finger).
 - Are associated with an element via its [Flyout](/uwp/api/windows.ui.xaml.controls.button.flyout) or [FlyoutBase.AttachedFlyout](/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase#xaml-attached-properties) properties, or grouped in a menu bar at the top of the app window.

 When the user invokes a command element (such as a button) whose primary role is to present additional commands, use [menu flyout](menus.md) to host a single top-level menu to be shown inline as a flyout attached to the on-canvas UI element.
 Each MenuFlyout can host menu items and sub-menus.
 For apps that might need more organization or grouping, use a [menu bar](menus.md) as a quick and simple way to show a set of multiple top-level menus in a horizontal row.

 ## Examples

 <table>
-<th align="left">XAML Controls Gallery<th>
+<th align="left">XAML Controls Gallery</th>
 <tr>
 <td><img src="images/xaml-controls-gallery-app-icon-sm.png" alt="XAML controls gallery"></img></td>
 <td>